InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2017/2017-12-31-save-one-thousand-pounds.markdown

 layout: "post"
 title: "How would you like to save an extra £1,000 in the New Year?"
 tags:
-  - Saving Money
-  - Challenges
-  - Challenge2018
   - "2017"
+  - saving money
+  - challenge2018

 ---
 ![Challenge 2018 image](/i/Challenge_2018.png)